-In our proposed semantic-aware frontier evaluation function, the semantic region information is also considered.
-If $\bm{P}_\textit{i}$ and the robot are located in the same region (i.e., \textit{flag}=1), a positive reward $\bm{A}(\bm{P}_\textit{i})$ is added to the evaluation function.
-Otherwise, a negative reward $\bm{A}(\bm{P}_\textit{i})$ is added to the evaluation function, which is formulated as follow.
+In our semantic region aware frontier evaluation function, the semantic region information is also considered.
+If $\bm{P}_\textit{i}$ and the robot are located in the same region (\textit{flag}=1), a positive reward $\bm{A}(\bm{P}_\textit{i})$ is added to the evaluation function.
+Otherwise, a negative reward $\bm{A}(\bm{P}_\textit{i})$ is added to the evaluation function.
+This mechanism encourages the robot to fully explore the current region before moving to the other region, which is formulated as follow.